ipfs-shipyard/npm-on-ipfs/README.md

 **options:**
   - `seq-number` - Select the mirror sequence number to start from.
 Defaults to last, if none, 0.
+  - `flush` - Write the modules to disk as soon as they are written into IPFS.
+Defaults to `true`
   - `ipfs` - Select an IPFS daemon by passing its API URL. e.g `ipnpm registry clone --ipfs=/ip4/127.0.0.1/tcp/5001`.
   - `log` - Sets the log level, default is `module`.
 Other options are: `[all, module]`. e.g `ipnpm registry clone --log=all`.